sagemath/trac_to_gh/Issue 9625.md

 # Issue 9625: solve hangs on a small algebraic system with 4 equations in 4 unknowns

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9625

 Original creator: zimmerma